 You also need to decide whether to release all course materials in one hit or to send it out (over a series of days, weeks or months).
 Also to be determined are whether you’re going to start the course on a particular date so that everyone goes through it together, possibly with some live calls with you in the chair, or make it available to start at any time?

 There are pros and cons for both.
 There’s no surefire way.
 Go with what works best for yourself, your business and your clients.

 Don’t go to town now.
 Unless you’ve got significant funds to invest, you don’t have to go all fancy on us.

-At a minimum, you’ve set up an auto-responder with a series of emails set to go out (one immediately, one two days later, one five days following that, etc) which introduces each lesson and links to your website, where course participants can access additional information and/or download PDFs onto their computer.
+At a minimum, you’ve set up an email auto-responder with a series of communications set to go out that introduces each lesson and links to where the online course materials are hosted.

 At the sophisticated end, you could develop a brand new, secure, membership-based website accessed by each participant’s login details.
 Your site could have videos with corresponding worksheets, checklists, additional resource details, a member forum and other downloadables, and you’d have a support person to help answer the curly techie questions that course participants would have.

 You don’t need all this.
 Start with simple.
 Run the first course, run it again and again, refine and shine, and upgrade thoughtfully, with the profits you earn from the early runs.